edalorzo/fundamental-programming/README.rst

 - String constraints:

-  * Does the string must satisfy a specific pattern (i.e. regex)?.
+  * Does the string must satisfy a specific pattern (i.e., regex)?.
   * For other open strings, does the string have a maximum capacity?.
   * If the string is going to be stored in a given database field, does the string fits in that field?.

 - Collection and arrays constraints:

   * Collections must never be null, initialize them to empty collections
-  * Can the collection be empty (e.g. order items)
+  * Can the collection be empty (e.g., order items)
   * Can any of the items in the collection be null?
   * Can the collection be subject to unsafe publication?
   * Can you expose the collection only through a read-only interface like ``Iterable``, ``Iterator`` or an unmodifiable collection?

 - Immutable Objects:

-  * Are there any getters doing unsafe publication of mutable members?
+  * Are there any getters doing the unsafe publication of mutable members?

 - Mutable Objects: